Vail Resorts, Inc.

 If pass revenue turns negative as units fall, the turnaround narrative gets a lot harder to defend.

-guidance has already been reset lower
+Guidance has already been reset lower

 Management now expects fiscal 2026 net income of $144M–$190M.
 That's a wide range for a company investors are supposed to trust as a premium leisure operator.